OSGConnect/connectbook/hosted-ce.md

 Setup and installation process consists of the following steps:

-* After a phone or email discussion, provide us with an account with access to your cluster
+* Consultation call to collect system details
+* Create Unix login account for the OSG service
+* Install public SSH keys for the service
+* We configure the OSG service with your system details
+* We validate operation with a set of test jobs
-* We will setup and configure OSG components on our system to use that account to submit jobs to your cluster
+* We configure central OSG services to schedule jobs for science communities you support
-* We'll assist you in installing and setting up squid and networked access to OSG software for OSG jobs  (if you are fully supporting OSG jobs)
+* (Optional): we can assist you in installing and setting up the Squid and OASIS software on your cluster
-* There will probably be some further conversations to fine tune settings but they should be minimal.## Requirements

 ## Which Science Communities and Institutions am I supporting?

-The OSG provides monitoring to view which communities are accessing your site, their fields of science, home institu
+The OSG provides monitoring to view which communities are accessing your site, their fields of science, home institution.

 ## Getting Started